IshmanM/CIFAR10-TensorFlow/README.md

 ## Key Learnings

 I learned how to augment relatively small datasets for ML applicaitons.
 Often, dataset size limitations may apply.
-Applying matrix transformations on existing data may help circumvent this limitation.
+Applying matrix transformations on existing data may help circumvent this limitation, saving time and data collection costs.
+I also learned of appropriate CNN and dense layer structures and hyperperameters for image classifiers.
+Doubling filters in subsequent convolutional layers appears to improve accuracy metrics.

 ## Future Considerations